 Virtual machine performance is to a computer's hardware resources.
-It is also very important to allocate even shares of hardware resources between the host operating system (macOS) and guest (VM) according to the recommended system requirements of both systems.
+It is also very important to allocate even shares of hardware resources between the host operating system (macOS) and guest (virtual machine) according to the recommended system requirements of both systems.

 Note: starting with version 14, Parallels Desktop for Mac brings a new feature: CPU Usage Monitor.
-Look at the VM window tray and CPU Usage Monitor will light up in red when CPU usage in Windows is above 70%.
+Look at the virtual machine's window tray and the CPU Usage Monitor will light up in red when CPU usage in Windows is above 70%.
 Click on CPU Usage monitor to see what processes in Windows use the computer's CPU.
-Clicking on a process name will open Windows Task Manager showing selected process:
+Clicking on a process name will open Windows Task Manager showing the selected process:

 The computer's performance mostly depends on several hardware components: CPU, RAM, and hard disk.
-While CPU cannot be replaced at hand, most of Mac computers enabled for RAM and hard disk upgrade.
+While the CPU cannot be replaced at hand, most Mac computers are enabled for RAM and hard disk upgrades.

 Upgrading Your Mac with a Solid State Drive

-If your Mac uses a hard disk drive (HDD), it is the drive with a solid-state one (SSD).
-This is the #1 recommendation for all Mac users which gives the significant performance boost to Mac at 2-3 times.
-Contact your local Apple Authorised Service Provider to get assistance with the disk replacement.
+If your Mac uses a hard disk drive (HDD), it is the drive with a solid-state drive (SSD).
+This is the #1 recommendation for all Mac users which gives a significant performance boost to Mac 2-3 times more than HDDs.
+Contact your local Apple Authorised Service Provider to get assistance with your disk replacement.

-TIP: you can check your Mac's drive type at the 'System Information' report (click > About this Mac > System Report... > Hardware > SATA/SATA Express)
+TIP: you can check your Mac's drive type at the 'System Information' report (click > About this Mac > System Report... > Hardware > SATA/SATA Express/NVMExpress)

 Upgrading Your Mac with Better Memory Modules (RAM)

-If you notice in Activity Monitor that your memory pressure is up to the maximum, it's time to check if your Mac allows you to do RAM replacement with higher modules capacity.
+If you notice in Activity Monitor that your memory pressure is up to the maximum, it's time to check if your Mac allows you to perform a RAM replacement with higher module capacity.

 Visit these articles for more details: